NTKonzen/parenthesis_checker/README.md

 5. Run `npm start` to start the React development server.
 6. Open your browser and visit `http://localhost:3000`.
 7. Enter a string containing parentheses into the input field.
-8. Press Enter or hit Submit button to add valid strings to the output box (invalid strings will be denied);
+8. Press Enter or hit Submit button to add valid strings to the output box (invalid strings will be denied)

 ## Node.js Method